mantidproject/documents/Project-Management/ILL/TOF_and_BS/Mantid_workflow_proposal.md

   - Default algorithm: `NormaliseToMonitor`.
 Additionally, monitor spectra could be corrected for efficiency using `MonitorEfficiencyCorUser`.
   - `DgsReduction`: ditto for `NormaliseToMonitor`.

-At this point, `DgsReduction` runs `ConvertUnits` and `Rebin` followed by detector efficiency correction.

 6. Sample position fitting (optional, needs good quality elastic peaks or special vanadium run)
   - Currently, no suitable algorithm available.
   - If adjusting the TOF values would be enough, `CorrectTOF` could be used.